vuejs/v2.vuejs.org/src/v2/guide/list.md

 ### Replacing an Array

-Mutation methods, as the name suggests, mutate the original array they are called on.
-In comparison, there are also non-mutating methods, e.g. `filter()`, `concat()` and `slice()`, which do not mutate the original array but **always return a new array**.
+Mutation methods, as the name suggests, _mutate_ the original array they are called on.
+In contrast, there are also non-mutating methods (e.g., `filter()`, `concat()`, and `slice()`), which do not mutate the original array, but instead **always return a new array**.

 When working with non-mutating methods, you can replace the old array with the new one:

 ``` js
 example1.items = example1.items.filter(function (item) {